 Launched with a new UI to match that found in Pages and Keynote, and also includes the ability to create interactive charts.

 New OS X Yosemite inspired design, support for iCloud drive, and an updated Numbers file format.

-A .numbers file is actually comprised of a number of different files combined that together make up a .numbers file.
-Generally it will consist of a plist, a tiff image and an XML file.
+A .numbers file is actually a compressed ZIP file comprised of a number of other different files combined that together make up a .numbers file.
+The most recent version of Numbers saves files with an "Index" directory containing Apple's proprietary IWA file format, a "Metadata" directory with .plist files and one or more jpg files for allowing quick previews.
 Similar to Microsoft products, the .numbers file type suffers from a lack of compatibility with other leading spreadsheet programs.